What is a Content Security Policy (CSP)?

 - Content Security Policy Examples

-Using a CSP adds a layer of protection to your website by stating rules of what is or isn’t allowed.
-These rules help to defend against content injections and cross-site-scripting (XSS) attacks, two of OWASP’s top 10 Web Application Security Risks.
+Using a Content Security Policy adds a layer of protection to your website by defining what sources of content are allowed to load on a page.
+These rules help to defend against code injections and cross-site-scripting (XSS) attacks, two of OWASP’s top 10 Web Application Security Risks.

 XSS attacks happen when an attacker is able to compromise an unprotected website by injecting malicious code.
 When a user tries to interact with the site, the malicious script executes in the user’s browser, giving the attacker access to the victim’s interactions with the site, like login information etc.

-Follow along for a quick overview of Content Security Policies, how to write them, and how they get implemented.
+Follow along for a quick overview of Content Security Policies, how to write them, and how to implement a CSP for your environment.

 Step 1 – Define your CSP